appium/appium-xcuitest-driver/docs/real-device-config.md

 #### Create an Offline Provisioning Profile

 Apple requires a device to have a live internet connection to trust the code sign properly since iOS 16.
 An offline enabled provisiong profile allows you to avoid the limitation.
-Please read [this issue](https://github.com/appium/appium/issues/18378#issuecomment-1482678074) about the detail steps.
+Please read [this issue](https://github.com/appium/appium/issues/18378#issuecomment-1482678074) regarding detailed configuration steps.

 ### Finding WebDriverAgent project root on the local file system